You are at the centre of our degree programmes. Our lectures, assessments and study support are designed to help you achieve the best result.

 You can choose whether to study a single or joint honours degree.

-For single honours degrees, you can decide whether to graduate with Psychology: 3 year BSc or Psychology: BA Hons.
-This does not affect what you study throughout your 3-year degree, it is simply what qualification you choose at the end.
+For single honours, you can choose whether to graduate with a 3-year BA Hons or BSc Hons Psychology degree.
+This option does not affect what you study throughout your 3-year degree, and it is just what qualification you choose at the end.

 With joint honours, you can study:

 - Organisation Studies and Psychology: BA Hons

 - French and Psychology: BA Hons

 - Spanish and Psychology: BA Hons